 Can’t we all just get along?

 Besides the obvious risk of serious malfunctions in your smart home when your internet connection go kaput (particularly worrying if one of your connected devices is a smart baby monitor), there are other frustrations.
-For example, there’s no guarantee that all devices will sync with smart assistants, like Amazon’s Alexa, Apple’s Siri or Google’s Now, among others; getting various devices from different companies to work together can be more time-consuming than manually operating “dumb” appliances.
+For example, there’s no guarantee that all devices will sync with smart assistants, like Amazon’s Alexa, Apple’s Siri or Google Assistant, among others; getting various devices from different companies to work together can be more time-consuming than manually operating “dumb” appliances.
 Plus, the more devices you acquire, the more apps you’ll have to download and create separate accounts for, which is tedious and burdensome.

 Say farewell to privacy & intimacy